The 2014 Preservation Awards

 The Nantucket Preservation Trust’s 2014 Preservation Awards program, now in its eighth year, recognizes individuals and organizations for historic preservation related projects, stewardship of island landmarks, sensitive landscape design associated with historic buildings, the promotion of traditional building methods and historical renovations that recognize projects that add to historic buildings in a sensitive fashion.
 By recognizing preservation projects and the work of individuals, property owners, design and construction professionals and organizations, the NPT hopes to encourage proper preservation work and broaden outreach to the community.

 Each year the NPT holds a call for nominations and accepts applications until March.
 Nominees are reviewed by The Preservation Award committee and then given to the NPT board for final decisions.
 Award recipients are notified in April and announced during Preservation Month in late May.
-The award recipients are annually honored at the Preservation Awards Ceremony, which will be held on June 26th at The Nantucket Yacht Club.
+The award recipients are annually honored at the private Preservation Awards Ceremony, which will be held on June 26th at The Nantucket Yacht Club.

 Award Categories & Criteria